Why Morning Foot Pain Happens — and How Groov Fixes It

 The Groov effect IRL:

 Enter Groov insoles.
-Designed with targeted arch support and advanced cushioning, Groovs absorb impact and redistribute pressure evenly across the foot.
-This means:
+Designed with targeted arch support and advanced cushioning, they absorb impact and redistribute pressure evenly across the foot.
+The result is reduced strain on the plantar fascia during your morning commute, better alignment to limit overpronation or underpronation, and long-lasting comfort that makes 9 a.m. foot fatigue a thing of the past.

 One Groov customer who works 12-hour shifts shared that switching to structured insoles reduced their morning heel pain within weeks.
 Instead of limping toward the coffee machine, they now walk with ease, even after climbing stairs or carrying heavy bags.